 When will the scheme elements be implemented?

-Implementation of the project started in 2017 and is almost complete.
+Implementation of the project started in 2017 and is now complete.

 Email us at: firstname.lastname@example.org (Please include 'Wider network Benefits Package' in your email subject).